matthewljones/computingincontext/second assignment.md

 0) Look at the API documentation http://tryit.sunlightfoundation.com/influenceexplorer for earmarks.
 What parameters can you pass to earmarks.json?

-1) Using a list comprehension, not a `for` loop, create two lists from these responses:
+1) Using two distinct list comprehensions, not `for` loops, create two lists using the responses you get from the code above:
-	a) all the final amounts of the earmarks in your results
+a) a list of all the final amounts of the earmarks
-	b) all the text of the "bill section" of the earmarks.
-What do you think this field is?
+b) a list of all the "bill sections" of the earmarks.

+What do you think the content of the "bill section" refers to?

 2) Do (1) again but for another city of your choice.
 You're best off with cities with powerful politicians....